wjoe2046/unit-12-testing/README.md

 # Testing Module

 ## About
 In this module we'll be practicing writing tests for an existing codebase, and then adding new features and tests for those features.
-You'll be provided a codebase for a functioning Boggle game and will work to write some tests for it.
-Note how all of the game logic functions and DOM manipulation functions are written such that their dependencies are injected and they don't rely on global variables.
-They are far from perfect but should be testable.
+You'll be provided a codebase for a functioning Tic Tac Toe game and will work to write some tests for it.

 The learning goals for this unit are as follows:
 - Gain familiarity with different testing tools such as Mocha, expect, Chai, Supertest, and more
-- Learn two different ways of testing client-side code: PhantomJS and ZombieJS
 - Practice writing unit tests and integration tests
+- Learn two different ways of testing client-side code: Headless browsers and React shallow rendering
 - Learn to identify when a function is testable or not, and learn to correct that problem

 ## Setup
 - [ ] run `npm install`
 - [ ] `npm start` to start your server on port 3000 and test it out
 - [ ] `npm test` to run your test suite
-- [ ] `bower install` to install front-end testing dependencies

 ## Getting Started
-- The files you will be working in are `server/util.js`, `test/`, `index.js`, and `public/js/main.js`.
-Take a look around and get a feel for the code base.
+- Take a look around and familiarize yourself with the codebase.
+  - There's a React app in `src/` and an express server in `index.js`
+  - Since the focus of this unit is on testing and not databases, a simplified json "database" is implemented for you in `server/db/`
-- Use `npm test` to run the entire suite of tests.
-There are also individual test scripts for each type of test:
+- Use `npm test` to run your tests
-  - `npm run zombie`
-  - `npm run supertest`
-  - `npm run phantomjs`

 ## Challenges
 - [ ] Complete the server integration tests in `test/supertest.js`